 I’ve been really thinking about fall salads lately.
 The kind of warm, delicious salad that would compliment a Thanksgiving spread.

-Growing up Cuban our Thanksgivings were far from traditional, usually boasting pork, rice and beans or sorts… along with a turkey!
+Growing up Cuban our Thanksgivings were far from traditional, usually boasting pork, rice, and beans or sorts… along with a turkey!
 But now, my spread will be different in another way.
-Sure sweet potato mash will make a cameo, of course I’ll have a succulent bird, and my super healthy pumpkin pie… but paleo-fied recipes for stuffing, green bean casserole are so time consuming, and I know the rest of the guests will probably just want to “real thing” …. also those carb heavy paleo-fied foods usually don’t sit so well with my tummy.
+Sure sweet potato mash will make a cameo, of course, I’ll have a succulent bird and my super healthy pumpkin pie… but paleo-fied recipes for stuffing, green bean casserole are so time to consume, and I know the rest of the guests will probably just want to “real thing” …. also those carb-heavy paleo-fied foods usually don’t sit so well with my tummy.

 Kale not your jam?
 Try this salad with arugula or baby spinach.
 Beets gross you out?
 Well, me too sort of, but not when roasted like this!
 You can also use any other root vegetable.
 But if you do one thing… MAKE THIS DRESSING.
 I mean, c’mon APPLE.
 PECAN.
 VINAIGRETTE…. made with a whole red apple… and it’s got fennel and nutmeg!
 So “FALL” I can’t handle it!

 - 1 tsp coconut oil

 - 1 tbsp coconut aminos

 - 1 tsp mustard seeds

 - 2 golden beets